EssiJunior/EssiJunior/README.md

 <p align="left">I am a Full Stack Developer with a huge love for FastAPI, React.js, Next.js, Node.js, React-native and software project management. </p>

-- ✨ As long as I have hands,I can code anything.
+- ✨ As long as I have hands, I can code anything.
 - 🌱 I like challenges
 - ❤ I really love programming
 - 💻 Visit my [Portfolio](https://essijunior.com) for more details about my skills.